RBFS Stateful Redundancy for Subscriber Groups

 -

 Ensure that the devices should run the same version of RBFS software.
-RBFS software 23.2.1 and later versions support deployment in redundancy mode.
+RBFS software 23.2.1 and later versions support Active-Standby redundancy mode and 25.1.1 and later versions support Active-Active Redundancy mode.

 -